A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Evaluation and Results

 \textbf{Video Understanding:} The performance comparison between our pipeline and other existing methods across six tasks (topic, emotion, and persuasion strategy classification, as well as action and reason retrieval and generation) is presented in Tables~\ref{tab:topic-sentiment} and \ref{tab:action-reason-generation}.
 Notably, our zero-shot model outperforms finetuned video-based baselines in all tasks except emotion classification.
 Further, our text-based finetuned model outperforms all other baselines on most of the tasks.

 Unlike the story generation task, there are limited baselines available for video understanding tasks.
 Moreover, insufficient samples hinder training models from scratch.
-To address this, we utilize VideoMAE \cite{tong2022videomae}, a recent video self-supervised model.
-We enhance VideoMAE by adding two linear classification layers and a pooling layer on top and train it with a sampling rate of 2 frames per second.
+To address this, we utilize state-of-the-art video understanding models, VideoMAE and InternVideo.
+InternVideo shows strong performance on many downstream tasks.
 Analyzing the results, we observe that while GPT-3.5 and Vicuna perform similarly for story generation (Table~\ref{tab:story-generation}), GPT-3.5 and Flan-t5 excel in downstream tasks (Table~\ref{tab:topic-sentiment}).
 Interestingly, although GPT-3.5 and Vicuna-generated stories yield comparable results, GPT-3.5 exhibits higher performance across most tasks.
 Vicuna-generated stories closely follow GPT-3.5 in terms of downstream task performance.

+Next, we compare the best models (as in Table~\ref{tab:topic-sentiment}) on the LVU and HVU benchmarks with respect to the state-of-the-art models reported in the literature.
+Tables~\ref{table:lvu-results} and \ref{table:hvu-benchmark} report the results for the comparisons.
+As can be noted, the zero-shot models outperform most other baselines.
+For LVU, the zero-shot models work better than the trained Roberta-based classifier model.
+For HVU, we convert the classification task to a retrieval task, where in a zero-shot way, we input the verbalization of a video along with 30 randomly chosen tags containing an equal number of tags for each category (scene, object, action, event, attribute, and concept).
+The model is then prompted to pick the top 5 tags that seem most relevant to the video.
+These tags are mapped back to the main category tags, which are treated as the predicted labels.

 Furthermore, as a comparative and ablation study of our approach, we evaluate the performance using only the BLIP-2 captions and audio transcriptions (Table~\ref{tab:ablation-topic-sentiment}).
-Our findings highlight that generated stories leveraging both audio and visual signals outperform those using raw visual or audio inputs alone.
+Our findings highlight that generated stories leveraging both audio and visual signals outperform those using vision or audio inputs alone.
 This emphasizes the significance of verbalizing a video in enhancing video understanding.